cloud21sak/SensorStreamingApplication/README.md

 This example application shows how to build flexible serverless backends for streaming sensor data workloads.

-The software simulates a manufacturing facility with a backend application that processes the data of remote sensors for some batch processes.
+The software simulates a manufacturing facility with a backend application that processes data from remote sensors for some batch processes.
-The frontend allows users to view real-time or near real-time sensor data per facility.
+The frontend allows users to view real-time or near real-time sensor data from a production facility.

+To learn more about how this application works, see the 6-part series on the https://thecloud21.com:

+- Part 1:
+- Part 2:
+- Part 3:
+- Part 4:
+- Part 5:
+- Part 6:

 NOTE!!!: Running this application will incur costs.
 It uses applications not in the AWS Free Tier and generates large number of messages.